Freightliner Trucks: 1980s

 Three years later, the Surface Transportation Assistance Act of 1982 relaxed weight and length standards and imposed a new excise tax on heavy trucks and the tires they use.
-No longer was the overall length of semitrailer combinations restricted; rather, only the trailer was specified, to be not greater than 53 ft in length.
+No longer was the overall length of semitrailer combinations restricted.
 Individual states retained more restrictive overall length laws, but fundamentally, the rules had changed forever.

 Consolidated Freightways, a traditional, unionized carrier that flourished in the era before deregulation, realized it was in a fight for its life.
 In May 1981, it sold its truck manufacturing business and the Freightliner brand to Daimler-Benz, allowing it to concentrate its management attention and financial resources on its traditional trucking business.
 Around this time, the Chino and Indianapolis plants were closed permanently.
 Consolidated Freightways continued carrier business until 2002, when it ceased operation on Labor Day weekend.

 In 1985 Freightliner introduced a new Medium Conventional series (FLC112), using the passenger portion of the cabin from the then recently introduced Mercedes-Benz LK.
 Mercedes cabins gradually became used for a number of Freightliner trucks.
 In 1989, Freightliner acquired a standing plant in Cleveland, North Carolina, near Statesville, that had been producing transit buses for German manufacturer MAN.